rossetti/KSLBook/docs/06-Chapter6.md

 ## Understanding KSL Processes and Entities

 Entities can experience many processes.
 Thus, there needs to be a mechanism to activate the processes and to cleanup after the processes have completed.
 The `ProcessModel` class facilitates the modeling of entities experiencing processes.
-A `ProcessModel` has inner classes (`Entity`, `EntityGenerator`, etc.) that can be used to describe entities and the processes that they experience.
+A `ProcessModel` has inner classes (`Entity,` `EntityGenerator,` etc.) that can be used to describe entities and the processes that they experience.

 <div class="figure">
 <img src="./figures2/ch6/ProcessModelOverview.png" alt="Overview of the ProcessModel Class" width="90%" height="90%" />
 <p class="caption">(\#fig:Ch5ProcessModelOverview)Overview of the ProcessModel Class</p>
 </div>

 As noted in Figure \@ref(fig:Ch5ProcessModelOverview) a `ProcessModel` can activate KSL processes, can start entity process sequences, can dispose of entities, and can perform some after replication cleanup.
 One of the activities that a process model must perform is to terminate any processes that are still suspended after the replication is completed.
 In addition, it ensures that no entity terminates its process while still having allocations to a resource.
 Thus, a `ProcessModel` is needed to manage the entities and processes that it represents.
-This is why in the pharmacy code example, the pharmacy model is a subclass of `ProcessModel`.
+This is why in the pharmacy code example, the pharmacy model is a subclass of `ProcessModel.`

 ```kt
 class DriveThroughPharmacy(